-7 Conclusion
+8 Conclusion

 We have described the transformation from a PROLEG description to a BAF, and the legal reasoning using the BAF.
 We gave semantics to the BAF preserving the features of a PROLEG program.
 The BAF reflects the structure of the judgment process and causality among arguments.
-We have developed reasoning on the BAF, that is difficult to emulate or understand using a PROLEG program or trace of its execution.
-Our system enables lawyers and law school students to analyze judgments.
+We have developed reasoning on the BAF, that is difficult to emulate or understand using a PROLEG program or execution trace.
+Our system will help lawyers and law school students to analyze judgments.

 In future, we will improve reasoning by the BAF and create a graphical interface.
+We are also considering the combination of our reasoning method and existing causal reasoning, and we will compare our method with the existing reasoning scheme such as Abductive Logic Programming.